phunkie/effect/docs/index.md

 Contributions are welcome!
 Please feel free to submit a Pull Request.

-## License
+## Licence

-This project is licensed under the MIT Licence - see the LICENSE file for details.
+This project is licensed under the MIT Licence - see the LICENCE file for details.

 ## Acknowledgments